D-e-n-b-o-t/d-e-n-b-o-t.github.io/content/articles/en/index.md

 # Articles

 Sometimes I write about things.
 Some of these posts are for nerds and some will make you laugh.
 Enjoy.

+If you are easily triggered, please make sure you set the website mode to "Filtered".

 <ul>